Disclosure: Links on this site may receive a commission, this does not affect the price you pay and help us cover the costs of running this website.

 Some Medications Can Also Cause Bad Breath

 Have you experienced taking a drug that leaves a foul after-taste?
-There are actually medicines that contain chemicals that when broken down can mix up with the natural aroma of your breath, making it unpleasant and stinky.
+Some medicines contain chemicals that when broken down, can mix up with the natural aroma of your breath, making it unpleasant and stinky.

 Some Medical Conditions Can Also Cause Bad Breath

-It is a misconception that just because your bad breath came from your mouth, the cause for it is dental-related only.
+It is a misconception that just because your bad breath comes from your mouth, the cause for it is dental-related only.

 Irregular Oral Hygiene

 On top of the mentioned causes of bad breath, not maintaining your dental health is probably the worst cause of bad breath.
 Why?
-Because no matter how hard you try on avoiding the previously-mentioned causes, if you do not brush your teeth properly, or basically clean your mouth regularly, then you will still develop halitosis.
+Because no matter how hard you try to avoid the previously-mentioned causes, if you do not brush your teeth properly, or clean your mouth regularly, then you will still develop halitosis.

 Symptoms of Bad Breath

 How does none know that they have bad breath?
 That is a complicated question to answer.
 Why?
-Because although some may deduce that they can have bad breath based on what they eat or what they did earlier, they can determine that they have lousy breath because they can smell it themselves.
+Because although some may assume that they can have bad breath based on what they ate earlier, they can notice the lousy smell themselves.
 However, it is also possible that the one who has a stinky breath may not be aware of this flaw, simply because he is ‘immune’ or used to the smell, or they think their breath smells normal.
 People who are in this circumstance can ask a trusted friend or relative to help them confirm that they indeed have stinky breath.